I devote this section to the magical and mysterious items I might encounter in my studies.

 Projects my mind's hand forward to use my wristpocketed item and interact with the world.
 If my wristpocket is empty, acts as though a plain hand had reached out.
 Costs about one Amethyst Dust.

 If given an entity, it interacts with the entity using the wristpocketed item.
 If given a vector, it interacts with the block or space with the item.
-Because it's my mind's hand, it will not work for casting methods not attached to a player.

 A spectral, floating hand appears at a point you choose within range.